Sailop vs ESLint: Why Design Needs Its Own Linter

 Different Configurations for Different Teams

-ESLint has shareable configs (airbnb, standard, google).
-Sailop has similar presets:
+ESLint ships shareable configs (airbnb, standard, google).
+Sailop ships presets:

 What Happens When Both Disagree